cppalliance/django-mailman3/README.rst

 * A11y: Group related radio buttons and Multi-CheckboxInput.
 (Fixes #65)
 * Add social account buttons to the Sign Up page.
 (Fixes #67)
 * Remove real name requirement from user profile (Fixes #51)
-* Added a migration to clear the django_sessions table to avoid Mailman Web
-  #16.
-This will remove user's login data and require them to log in again.

 1.3.9 (2022-01-04)